Educate & engage

 SPCA Targeted Interventions Portal is an online practice resource for professionals, practitioners, students, and scholars.
 The Portal was developed in collaboration with New Zealand practitioners and academics to support the early identification of co-occurring human victimisation and animal cruelty, and to address the enduring social and emotional impact of animal cruelty on children and adults.

-We don’t just educate children on how to care for and treat animals; we also publish our quarterly Animals’ Voice Magazine, provide animal care booklets to all our adopters, and online resources and opinion pieces on animal care and welfare for everyone to access.
+We don’t just educate children on how to care for and treat animals; we also provide animal care booklets to all our adopters, and create online resources and opinion pieces on animal care and welfare for everyone to access.

 Community Engagement and Outreach programmes